bradchristie/taminations-flutter/assets/c1/butterfly_formation.md

 # Butterfly Formation / Concept

-A Butterfly is a column formation with the ends of the column separated by 2 positions.
+A Butterfly is a Column formation with the Ends of the Column separated by two positions.

 ## Butterfly Circulate